Comba92/comba92.github.io/content/posts/banking/index.md

 ## Implementing Banking
 We now need a generic banking mechanism.
+On original hardware, bankswitching was INSTANTANEOUS.
+There was no loading nor delay when banks were switched; everything was handled by the hardware.
+We can't do that in software, so we will need to compute the correct address to a big array of data.

 A mapper will have a varying amount of 'slots' or 'pages', which are the *system*'s memory ranges, mapped to 'banks', which are *cartridge*'s memory ranges.
-The number of slots is mapper dependant, you will always have to refer to the mapper's wiki page to know how many there are.
+The number of slots is mapper dependent, you will always have to refer to the mapper's wiki page to know how many there are.
 A slot will be mapped to a bank depending on what was written to the slot select register, this is mapper dependant too.
 <br>
 We will use a slots array, where each value is the configured bank for the specific slot.